Horizon-Private-Server/horizon-deadlocked-patch/README.md

-# deadlocked-patch
+# Horizon Deadlocked (PS2) Patch

-Patches applied to all Deadlocked PS2 clients connecting to the Deadlocked custom server.
+Patches applied to all Deadlocked PS2 clients connecting to the Horizon private server.

 ## Build